Shreemanarjun/git_changie/README.md

-# git_changie
+# `git_changie` 🎉

-A Dart command-line tool for generating changelogs from Git commit messages, enriched with emoji categorization. `git_changie` allows for easy tracking of changes in your project while promoting a standardized commit message format.
+`git_changie` is a powerful Dart command-line tool designed to simplify the generation of changelogs from Git commit messages while promoting a standardized commit message format. 🚀

-## Features
+## Features 🌟

-- Generates changelogs based on commit messages.
+- **Changelog Generation** 📜: Automatically generates a changelog from your Git commit history.
-- Supports emoji categorization for better organization.
+- **Emoji Categorization** 😊: Enrich your commit messages with emojis for better organization and clarity.
-- Custom categories can be added as needed
+- **Easy Tracking** 📈: Keep track of changes in your project effortlessly.

-- Flexible filtering by date and tags.
+With `git_changie`, managing your project’s changes has never been easier or more visually appealing! 🌈

 ## Installation